-In fact, by these patriarchal standards, a woman’s value drops dramatically when having less oestrogen in her body causes her to lose the elasticity in her skin, lowers her libido, and can no longer become pregnant.
+In fact, by these patriarchal standards, a woman’s value drops dramatically when having less oestrogen in her body causes her to lose the elasticity in her skin, lowers her libido, and therefore means she can no longer become pregnant.

 What about Menopause?

-In the media, menopause is not a topic that’s not spoken about much, despite being an inevitable and significant event in the lives of half of the population.
+Menopause is a topic that’s not spoken about much in the media, despite being an inevitable and significant event in the lives of half of the population.
 Because of this silence, menopausal women’s questions go unanswered.
 So, questions such as, if you enter womanhood at your first period, then do you exit it at your last?
 And if so, what are you left with when the markers of your gender are taken away?

 Menopause in the Workplace

-It’s only in the last 50 years that women have become part of the workforce in the UK.
-In fact, women have always forged ahead with brilliant minds, using their time and talents to develop society.
-But in the 2020’s, they’re more likely to be recognised for their skills than in any other decade from the past.
+Most importantly, it’s only really in the last 50 years that women have become part of the workforce in the UK.
+In fact, women have always forged ahead with brilliant minds, using their time and talents to develop society – but in the 2020’s, they’re more likely to be recognized for their skills than in any other decade from the past.

 Believe it or not, women have only been allowed to hold bank accounts in their own names since 1975!